Understanding the Distributorship Agreement

 d.
 Permit or prohibit assignments of the contract and/or appointment of sub-distributors.

-3. Term and Termination of the contract
+3. Term and Termination of the Distributor Agreement.

 4. Define Products or Services and reservation of rights, right of first refusal, etc.

-7. Performance requirements (sales targets, remedial measures, etc.)
+7. Performance requirements (sales targets, remedial measures, etc.) for the Distributor Agreement.

-8. Procedures related to Ordering and Shipping (risk allocation, etc.)
+8. Procedures related to Ordering and Shipping (risk allocation, etc.) for the Distributor Agreement.

-9. Supplier's Responsibilities (min. & max. order, tech. support, marketing, etc.)
+9. Supplier’s Responsibilities (min. & max. order, tech. support, marketing, etc.) for the Distributor Agreement.

-10. Distributor's Responsibilities (inventory, reporting, training, etc.)
+10. Distributor’s Responsibilities (inventory, reporting, training, etc.)for the Distributor Agreement.

-11. Government filings or approval (allocation of responsibility,etc.)
+11. Government filings or approval (allocation of responsibility,etc.) in relation to the Distributor Agreement.

-12. Warranty (minimum warranty required by law, defective product procedure, etc.)
+12. Warranty (minimum warranty required by law, defective product procedure, etc.) applicable to products sold under the Distributor Agreement.

-13. Intellectual Property rights (parties rights, granted and reserved, etc.)
+13. Intellectual Property rights (parties rights, granted and reserved, etc.) granted via the Distributor Agreement.

-14. Termination (auto renew, special circumstances, etc.)
+15. Termination (auto renew, special circumstances, etc.) provisions of the Distributor Agreement.

-15. Non-Circumvention & Confidentiality terms
+16. Non-Circumvention & Confidentiality terms for Distributor Agreement.

-17. Post-Termination Rights, remedies, etc.
+18. Post-Termination Rights, remedies, etc. to be included in Distributor Agreement.

 * This is not an exclusive checklist and you should not rely solely on this checklist.